kime541200/2025-gdg-devfest-taichung/README.md

     docker-compose up -d
     ```
 3. (Optional) If you want to see the agent trace log, please copy [`.env.example`](./local-spark-ma/.env.example) to `.env` and set your OpenAI API key.
-4. Go to Open-WebUI, add the connection `http://localhost:5412/v1`.
+4. Go to Open-WebUI, add the connection `http://localhost:5412/v1` with OpenAI-Compatible, and you can set API key to whatever.
 5. Now you can see `LOCAL-SPARK-MA` in the model list and you can start play with it.

 ---